Code-Institute-Submissions/P4-Sports-Expert/README.md

 - User able to Read a blog post

-- User able create a blog post
+- User able to create a blog post

 - User able to update a blog post